 As antibiotic resistance is a complex issue, broad political buy-in is needed for a national action plan to be effective, politically anchored and financially secure.
-It should be determined which one or more ministries will spearhead a countries work on antibiotic resistance.
-Ministries that could be included, but are not limited to are health, agriculture, finance, education/research, trade and environment.
+It should be determined which one or more ministries will spearhead a country’s work on antibiotic resistance.
+Ministries that could be included are for example health, agriculture, finance, education/research, trade and environment.

 Form a multisectoral coordinating group

-It is recommended to establish a multisectoral coordination group should be established to lead for the development and implementation of a national action plan.
+It is recommended to establish a multisectoral coordination group to lead the development and implementation of the plan.
 The role of the coordinating group should be established and their political mandate agreed upon.
-A national focal point should be indentified in animal health, human health and plant health.
+A national focal point should be identified in animal health, human health and plant health.

 Conduct a stakeholder analysis

 A stakeholder analysis is conducted in order to identify and assess the importance of different stakeholders.
-In a field as complex and multisectoral as the one of antibiotic resistance, a clear picture of the policy landscape and its actors as well as other key players can serve as a foundation for the rest of the policy process.
-A thorough stakeholder analysis allows policy makers to identify key players; predict whether they might support or block the implementation of reforms; and develop strategies to promote supportive actions and decrease opposing actions before major reforms are decided upon and implemented.
+In a field as complex and multisectoral as antibiotic resistance, a clear picture of the policy landscape and its actors as well as other key players can serve as a foundation for the rest of the policy process.
+A thorough stakeholder analysis allows identification of key players; prediction of whether they might support or block the implementation of reforms; and possibility to develop strategies to promote supportive actions and decrease opposing actions before major reforms are decided upon and implemented.

 Form a national stakeholder platform

-A larger multi-stakeholder platform or coalition should be formed for wider engagement and consultation throughout the development and implementation of the national action plan.
-In addition to human health, all relevant sectors such as animal health, plant production, and environmental health should be included so they feel ownership in plan.
-The platform can be brought together several times a year to inform of progress and to solicit input.
+A larger multi-stakeholder platform or coalition can be formed for wider engagement and consultation throughout the development and implementation of the national action plan.
+In addition to human health, all relevant sectors such as animal health, plant production, and environmental health should be included so they feel ownership in the plan.
 This group can bring together policy makers, regulatory authorities, academicians, health care professionals, veterinarians, microbiologists, pharmacists, industry, civil society, professional societies, funding organizations, and media amongst others.
+The platform can be brought together as needed to inform of progress and to solicit input.

 Ghana National Platform on Antimicrobial Resistance